CPSC-1517/cpsc1517-1221-a01-workbook-repository-jponce2/README.md

 ## jponce2

-This is a public repository for your classroom demonstrations and practice.
+This is a public repo sitory for your classroom demonstrations and practice.
 You will use this only for public work.
 Exercise work submitted within this repository will NOT be evaluated.